Modelling of initially stressed solids: structure of the energy density in the incompressible limit: Bending of an initially stressed rectangular block

-For the sake of model validation, we compare the analytical solution with the one obtained by numerical approximation of the governing equations.
-In particular, we implemented the model equations into the open-source computing platform \texttt{FEniCS} \cite{FenicsProject} for their numerical resolution through the Finite Element Method.
-The geometry and boundary condition of the problem are depicted in Fig. \ref{fig:geometryBC}.
-To handle the prescribed bending deformation, we impose the angle between the x-axis and side AB incrementally till its magnitude equals $\alpha$.
+In order to investigate the advantages of the volumetric-deviatoric splitting in a numerical setting, we compare the analytical solution with the one obtained by a finite element approximation of the governing equations.
+In particular, we implemented the model equations into the open-source computing platform \texttt{FEniCS} \cite{FenicsProject} for their numerical resolution through the finite element method.
+The geometry and boundary conditions of the problem are depicted in Fig. \ref{fig:geometryBC}.
+To handle the prescribed bending deformation, we impose the angle between the $X$-axis and side AB incrementally till its magnitude equals $\alpha$.
 Operationally, we impose such a constraint in a variational manner through the introduction of an \textit{ad-hoc} boundary Lagrange multiplier by using the \texttt{multiphenics} library \cite{multiphenics}.
 Therefore, the overall finite element formulation accounts for three independent variables, i.e. the displacement field $\boldsymbol{u}$, the hydrostatic pressure $p$, and the boundary Lagrange multiplier $\lambda$.
 We approximate $\boldsymbol{u}$ and $\lambda$ with second order elements and $p$ with first order elements.